libbitcoin/libbitcoin-system/README.md

 #### Building ICU and/or Boost

-The installer can download and install any or all of these dependencies.
+The installer can download and install these dependencies.
 ICU is a large package that is not typically preinstalled at a sufficient level.
 Using these builds ensures compiler and configuration compatibility across all of the build components.
 It is recommended to use a prefix directory when building these components.
 ```sh
 $ ./install.sh --prefix=/home/me/myprefix --with-icu --build-icu --build-boost --disable-shared
 ```